mjdeiter/EQ-AutoBash/README.md

-# AutoAggroBash.lua
+# AutoBash.lua

 ## Overview

-**AutoAggroBash.lua** is a highly configurable lua script for EverQuest (Project Lazarus/E3N or similar emulated servers) warriors.
+**AutoBash.lua** is a highly configurable lua script for EverQuest (Project Lazarus/E3N or similar emulated servers) warriors.
 It automatically swaps your secondary slot between a shield and an offhand weapon to maximize aggro and survivability.
 The script responds dynamically to lost aggro, low health, and NPC spellcasting, automatically using **Bash** at every opportunity for hate or interruption.